Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Evaluation Results

-\textbf{RV32:} \begin{itemize} \item[pros] does not require any changes in software or hardware; supports various extensions that provide benefits for quantum computing, i.e. bit manipulation and floating-point; \item[cons] inefficiency quantum circuit encoding requires a large number of instructions per gate that (1) demand high processor instruction throughput, and (2) result in program sizes larger than typical instruction cache capacities. (real time can only be guaranteed for simple circuits) \end{itemize}
+\textbf{RV32:}\\ \underline{pros}: Does not require any changes in software or hardware.
+Supports various extensions that provide benefits for quantum computing, i.e. bit manipulation and floating-point.\\ \underline{cons}: Inefficient quantum circuit encoding requires a large number of instructions per gate that (1) demand high processor instruction throughput, and (2) result in program sizes larger than typical instruction cache capacities.
+Meeting timing constraints can only be guaranteed for simple circuits.

-\textbf{eQASM:} \begin{itemize} \item[pros] provides efficient encoding for a 7-qubit chip with a two-dimensional square lattice connectivity; flexible in terms of quantum gate operations allowing one to redefine the set of gates at compile-time; \item[cons] encoding is narrowly focused and does not easily adapt to quantum systems with more qubits or different connectivity; masking of each bi-directional connection is expensive and does not scale; does not support bit manipulation; requires specialized software ecosystem. \end{itemize}
+\textbf{eQASM:}\\ \underline{pros}: Provides efficient encoding for a 7-qubit chip with a two-dimensional square lattice connectivity.
+Is flexible in terms of quantum gate operations allowing one to redefine the set of gates at compile-time.
+Supports reduced MIMD paralellims (two gates, multiple qubits).\\ \underline{cons}: Encoding is narrowly focused and does not easily adapt to quantum systems with more qubits or different connectivity.
+Masking of each bi-directional connection is expensive and does not scale.
+Does not support bit manipulation.
+Requires a specialized software ecosystem.

-\textbf{QUASAR:} \begin{itemize} \item[pros] encoding supports both qubit addressing formats (immediate and register) which in turn allows QUASAR to support a wide range of quantum circuits; supports bit manipulation; easily integrates with the existing RISC-V ecosystem; \item[cons] number of qubits is fixed; incompatible with the RISC-V compressed instructions extension; \end{itemize}
+\textbf{QUASAR:}\\ \underline{pros}: Encoding supports both qubit addressing modes (immediate and mask) which in turn allows QUASAR to support a wide range of quantum circuits.
+Supports bit manipulation.
+Easily integrates with the existing RISC-V ecosystem.\\ \underline{cons}: Number of qubits is fixed.
+Does not support MIMD parallelism (multiple gates, multiple qubits).

-\textbf{qV:} \begin{itemize} \item[pros] enables SIMD and MIMD (different gates on different qubits) parallelism in a single instruction; encodes single- and two-qubit gates in a single instruction; encoding efficiency is independent of circuit characteristics; can easily be scaled to support an arbitrary number of qubits; \item[cons] requires more data movement and more memory capacity per gate regardless of circuit; vector element size (VES) is $log_2$ of the maximum of the number of qubits and the number of unique gates; vector register-based ISA adds substantial complexity and hardware costs; requires a vector extension to the RISC-V software ecosystem. \end{itemize}
+\textbf{qV:}\\ \underline{pros}: Enables SIMD and MIMD (multiple gates, multiple qubits) parallelism in a single instruction.
+Encodes single- and two-qubit gates in a single instruction.
+Encoding efficiency is independent of circuit characteristics.
+Can easily and inexpensively be scaled to support an arbitrary number of qubits.\\ \underline{cons}: Requires more data movement and more memory capacity per gate regardless of circuit.
+Vector element size (VES) is $log_2$ of the maximum of the number of qubits and the number of unique gates.
+Vector register-based ISA adds substantial complexity and hardware cost.
+Requires a vector extension to the RISC-V software ecosystem.